Maha784/Project-6/README.md

     User feedback and engagement features.

 User Engagement and Feedback:
-  Features:
-    Push notifications for appointment reminders.
     User feedback forms for continuous improvement.

 Accessibility and Multilingual Support:
-  Requirements:
     Ensure the app is accessible to users with different abilities.
-    Provide language options to accommodate the diverse population.
+    Provide language optio to accommodate the diverse population.

 Testing and Quality Assurance:
-  Requirements:
     Rigorous testing for functionality, security, and usability.
-    Beta testing with a diverse group of users.

 --------------------------------------------------------------------

-Prototype:
+**Prototype:**
 https://www.figma.com/file/2P4BGbKmYZUhMJLef0gCVK/Untitled?type=design&node-id=0%3A1&mode=design&t=VoCPSGxn5Apo2kFB-1

-Health Tracker App Backend

-Description
+**Health Tracker Application**

+**Description**
-The Health Tracker App is a comprehensive application designed to help users monitor and manage various health-related metrics.
-The app allows tracking of calorie intake, water consumption, sleep duration, and physical activity to promote a healthier lifestyle aligned with the Quality of Life goal of Qatar's National Development Strategy.
+The Health Tracker Web App is a comprehensive solution designed to assist users in monitoring and managing their health metrics.
+The application allows users to track their calorie intake, water consumption, sleep duration, and fitness activities, offering a holistic view of their health and wellness journey.

-Technology Stack
+**Technology Stack*

+- Backend: Node.js
+- Frontend: Handlebars.js for templating
+- Database: MongoDB
+- Styling: CSS with separate stylesheets for different views

+**Prerequisites**
-- **Backend**: Flask (Python)
+- Node.js
-- **Frontend**: TBA
+- npm

-Backend Setup

-Prerequisites
-- Python 3.8 or higher
-- pip (Python package installer)
-- Virtual environment
+- MongoDB

-Installation
+**Installation**

 1. Clone the backend repository to your local machine:
 ```
     git clone https://github.com/Maha784/Project-6.git
     cd Project-6
 ```
-2. Install the required Python packages from the requirements.txt file:
+2. Install the required Node.js packages
 ```
-    pip install -r requirements.txt
+    npm install
 ```
-3. Run the Flask application:
+3. Start the server/application:

 ```
-    python app.py
+    nodemon web.js
 ```
-4. Unit Tests
+4. Unit Test

-    To ensure the application's functionalities work as expected, we have included unit tests.
-Execute the following command to run these tests:
+    To ensure the application's functionalities work as expected, we have included a unit test.
+Tests can be run using the following command:
 ```
-    python -m unittest test_health_tracker.py

 ```

+**Usage**

+After starting the server, navigate to http://127.0.0.1:3000 in your web browser to view the Health Tracker application.

+**Features**

+    User Authentication (Login/Register/Logout)

+    Tracking and viewing personal health metrics

+    Wellness resources recommendations

+    Submitting and viewing user feedback

 --------------------------------------------------------------------

-Project Structure

-The repository contains the following structure for the backend application:

-- app.py: The Flask application entry point, defining routes for the API endpoints.
-- appointment.py: Module for handling appointment notifications.
-- health_track.py: Module for tracking health metrics.
-- user_feedback.py: Module for collecting user feedback.
-- wellness_resource.py: Module for managing wellness resources.
-- test_health_tracker.py: Unit tests for the HealthTracker functionality.

-API Endpoints

-The backend facilitates various health-related actions through these endpoints:

-- /track_health_metrics (POST)
-  Tracks health metrics like calories, water intake, sleep, and exercise.

-- /add_wellness_article (POST)
-  Enables adding new wellness articles.

-- /submit_feedback (POST)
-  Submits user feedback for the app.

-- /send_reminder_notification (POST)
-  Intended to send a reminder notification to users for their upcoming appointments.
+**Project Structure**

+    HEALTH/
+    |-- images/
+    |   |-- banner.jpg
+    |   `-- log.png
+    |-- node_modules/
+    |-- styles/
+    |   |-- login.css
+    |   |-- main.css
+    |   `-- register.css
+    |-- templates/
+    |   |-- layouts/
+    |   |   `-- main.handlebars
+    |   |-- all-feedback.handlebars
+    |   |-- dashboard.handlebars
+    |   |-- feedback.handlebars
+    |   |-- home.handlebars
+    |   |-- login.handlebars
+    |   |-- my-health-metrics-form.handlebars
+    |   `-- register.handlebars
+    |-- .gitignore
+    |-- business.js
+    |-- package-lock.json
+    |-- package.json
+    |-- persistence.js
+    `-- web.js

+The Health Tracker Web App is organized into several directories and files, each serving a specific purpose in the functionality of the application:

+    images/: Contains graphical content used across the application for a more engaging user interface.

+    node_modules/: Stores the packages and modules required by the application, as installed via npm.

+    styles/: Holds the CSS files that style the application, ensuring a consistent and responsive design.

+    templates/: Includes Handlebars templates that define the HTML structure of the pages served to the client.

+    business.js: Implements the business logic of the application, encapsulating data processing and decision-making code.

+    persistence.js: Manages data persistence, including database operations leveraging MongoDB.

+    web.js: Configures the Express server, defining routes and middleware necessary for handling HTTP requests.

+**Development Journey**

+*Initial Concept and Prototyping*

+The project began with a vision to create an intuitive mobile application designed to track and enhance individual health metrics but due to limitation we proceeded in making a web application for the time being.
+We are aiming to offer a tool that could help users monitor and improve their diet, sleep, and exercise habits.

+*Technology Stack Evaluation*

+Initially, we laid the foundation using Python with the Flask framework for its simplicity and rapid development capabilities.
+Prototypes were developed to validate the application's core functionality.

+*Reassessing the Technology Stack*

+As our requirements evolved, we recognized the need for a more scalable and event-driven environment to handle real-time data processing and user interactions.
+A decision was made to migrate from Python to a Node.js backend.

+*Transitioning to Node.js*

+The transition to Node.js involved restructuring our codebase, and adapting our existing Python logic to JavaScript.

+*Building the Core with Node.js*

+We re-implemented the core features in Node.js, utilizing Express.js to set up the server and routes, and integrating MongoDB for data persistence.
+This provided us with a more robust and flexible architecture.\

+*Feature Development and Enhancement*

+With Node.js, we were able to build a real-time dashboard, implement efficient health metrics tracking, and introduce a dynamic feedback system.
+We also took advantage of the extensive npm ecosystem to integrate additional functionalities.

+*Refinement and User Experience*

+Throughout the development process, we placed a strong emphasis on user experience.
+Migrating to Node.js allowed us to refine the application's responsiveness and interactivity, delivering a seamless experience to our users.

+*Testing, Deployment, and Iteration*

+Extensive testing ensured that our application met all functional requirements.
+After deploying our Node.js application, we continued to iterate, constantly improving the features.